 (1) In this regulation —

-“demolition blasting” means the demolition of any structure, building, installation, foundation, machinery or equipment by the use of explosives on such a scale or in such a location that there may be a risk of injury to persons in the process of, or consequential to, that work.
+demolition blasting means the demolition of any structure, building, installation, foundation, machinery or equipment by the use of explosives on such a scale or in such a location that there may be a risk of injury to persons in the process of, or consequential to, that work.

 (2) If demolition blasting is undertaken at a mine, each person involved in that blasting must use explosives, adopt charging and firing practices, and take precautions in accordance with the relevant procedure.